An Insider Guide to Study in Argentina for International Students

 Universidad de San Andrés (UdeSA)

-University San Andres, or Universidad de San Andrés in Spanish, is a popular private university in Buenos Aires.
+University San Andres, or Universidad de San Andrés in Spanish, is one of the best private universities in Buenos Aires.

 The university is known for its high academic levels.
 However, a friend of mine who studied there often complained about having to deal with a slow and unresponsive university administration.